brooklynjs/brooklynjs.github.io/speakers.md

 ## When are speakers chosen?
 We usually select speakers two weeks before an event, the day before tickets go on sale.

+_**Current employees of sponsors are not selected to speak on the months of their employer's sponsorship._

 ## I have more questions about submitting talks, what should I do?
 Please feel free to ping us on twitter @kosamari @willmanduffy @brianloveswords @paladique @jennschiffer @zeigenvector or email us at organizers@brooklynjs.com

 # Speaking at BrooklynJS
 We are excited to have you as speaker!
 Here is few things to keep in mind when you are making your talk.
-If you have any question or want to discuss your talk with organizers, please feel free to ping us!
+If you have any questions or want to discuss your talk with organizers, please feel free to ping us!

 ## How long is my talk?
 Each talk is 10 min.
 We'll have a countdown clock on the wall for your reference.